 Global Village Video Resource Center, Inc., New York City.
-Toward the costs of the Ten Cities Public Television Workshop in videocassette systems. \$20,000
+Toward the costs of the Ten Cities Public Television Workshop in videocassette systems

 Educational Broadcasting Corporation, New York City.
-To enable Ed Emshwiller to be an artist-in-residence at the Television Labora-
+To enable Ed Emshwiller to be an artist-in-residence at the Television Laboratory \$18,000

 Educational Broadcasting Corporation, New York City.
-To enable Nam June Paik to be an artist-in-residence at the Television Labora-\$17,000 costs of expanding its film exhibition program to include the works of video artists.
-Research Foundation of the State University of New York, Albany, NY.
-To undertake a feasibility study of the potential of the state university system to produce creative programming for television in the arts.
+To enable Nam June Paik to be an artist-in-residence at the Television Laboratory. \$17,000

 Film Art Fund, New York City.
-Toward the support of the video program of Anthology Film Archives.
+Toward the support of the video program of Anthology Film Archives. \$16,000

 David Dowe, Jerry Hunt, Dallas.
-Toward the costs of developing a Texas Experimental Television Network. \$14,000 Whitney Museum of American Art, New York City.
-Toward the veloping a Texas Experimental Television Network. \$6,000 Stephen Beck, video artist, Berkeley, CA. To enable him to acquire equipment to continue his work in video Ministry of Education and Cultural Affairs, Solomon Islands.
-For the documentation of the Cultural Workshop of Melanasia. \$3,000
+Toward the costs of developing a Texas Experimental Television Network. \$14,000

+Whitney Museum of American Art, New York City.
+Toward the costs of expanding its film exhibition program to include the works of video artists. \$13,900

+Research Foundation of the State University of New York, Albany, NY.
+To undertake a feasibility study of the potential of the state university system to produce creative programming for television in the arts \$11,500

 Cunningham Dance Foundation, New York City.
-Toward the costs of a video dance project.
+Toward the costs of a video dance project. \$10,000

 Southern Methodist University, Dallas.
-Toward the costs of de-
+Toward the costs of developing a Texas Experimental Television Network. \$6,000